-- You are aged 16 to Pension Credit qualifying age
+- You are aged between 16 and the Pension Credit qualifying age

 - You have no income or a low income and no more than £16,000 in savings

-- You're not living with a parent or someone acting as a parent
+- In full-time (not university) education, aged between 16 and 20 and not living with a parent or someone acting as a parent

 Income Support is not paid to young people who are being looked after by a local authority.